Canon 1D X Mark II vs Panasonic LX100 II

 Travel and landscape photographers will find it useful that the 1DX Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 1DX Mark II and the LX100 II are recent models that are part of the current product line-up.
-The 1DX Mark II replaced the earlier Canon 1DX, while the LX100 II followed on from the Panasonic LX100.
+The LX100 II is a recent model that features in the current product line-up of Panasonic.
+In contrast, the 1DX Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 1DX Mark II was succeeded by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Is the Canon 1D X Mark II better than the Panasonic LX100 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.